open-telemetry/semantic-conventions/docs/attributes-registry/ios.md

  |  ![Experimental](https://img.shields.io/badge/-experimental-blue) |
 | `terminate` | The app is about to terminate.
 Associated with UIKit notification `applicationWillTerminate`.
  |  ![Experimental](https://img.shields.io/badge/-experimental-blue) |

-## Notes

-[1]: The iOS lifecycle states are defined in the [UIApplicationDelegate documentation](https://developer.apple.com/documentation/uikit/uiapplicationdelegate#1656902), and from which the `OS terminology` column values are derived.